 The third tapas bar we visited was in my mind what I imagine as the quintessential Spanish tapas bar.
 With its high tables and stools, tap beer counter and wooden décor, it met all the tapas bar stereotypes.
 A strong indicator for me of whether a place is good is the presence of locals eating there versus just tourists; considering we were the only English speakers I could hear I was pretty confident in the authenticity of this tapas bar.
 We had three different dishes; Fried calamari with aioli, Fried courgettes served with a honey sauce and Spanish sausage served in a spicy sauce.

 Have you been to a tapas tour before?
 How did you find it?
 Let me know in the comments below!
 I really enjoyed doing this tapas tour with Gids In Barcelona since he took us to a number of local tapas bars away from the tourist crowds, to experience and taste real Spanish tapas.
-If you’re looking for more Barcelona inspiration, check out this guide to the best brunch places in Barcelona, this guide to what NOT to do in Barcelona, and this guide to the top sightseeing places in Barcelona.
+If you’re looking for more Barcelona travel advice, check out this guide to the best brunch places in Barcelona, this guide to what NOT to do in Barcelona, this guide on where to stay in Barcelona and this guide to the top sightseeing places in Barcelona.